PR1NT3R/esp32-cam-webserver---PR1NT3Rs-fork/README.md

 Go to the URL given in the serial output, the web UI should appear with the settings panel open.
 Click away!

 ## My Modifications:

+Custom MAC adress configuration (optional), added this because I have plans for this to be configured for my HA so it needs a stable ip adress in my DHCP config and for that I need a static MAC adress.
+<br /><br /><br />

 ![The simplified viewer](Docs/simpleviewer.png)<br>*The new default Simple view, just the basics*